Find Emotional Support and Mental Health Services

 Located in Fremont, for adults grieving the loss of a loved one.

 Zen Caregiving Project

 Zen Caregiving Project is a non-profit organization based in San Francisco, California with over 30 years of experience in practicing and teaching mindfulness-based, compassionate caregiving.
 We offer courses, workshops, and training for professional, family, clinical, and volunteer caregivers.
 Through our work, we provide a context for public discussion of caregiving, loss, and death.

 The International End Of Life Doula Association (INELDA)

-INELDA is a non profit that is dedicated to bringing deeper meaning, understanding and most of all comfort to those that are in end stage of life and their loved ones.
+INELDA is a non profit located in New Jersey that is dedicated to bringing deeper meaning, understanding and most of all comfort to those that are in end stage of life and their loved ones.

 Get Help with your basic needs for crisis relief, housing, food, medications, safety and more.

 Crisis Relief and Mental Health: People to help during crisis and distress.